Reviews of the Best Water Softeners of 2023

 - Digital metered valve

-- Pre-grade installation kit with items like the filtration tank, SimplySoft tank, brass fittings, 20-inch pre-filter and bend supports
+- Pre-grade installation kit with items like the filtration tank, Aquasana SimplySoft, brass fittings, 20-inch pre-filter and bend supports

-- Items in the installation kit, including the sub-micron post filter and shut-off valves fit a 0.75-inch pipe
+- Installation kit including the sub-micron post filter and shut-off valves fit a 0.75-inch pipe

-- High-performance filtration and softening for 1 million gallons or 10 years
+- High-performance filtering and softening for 1 million gallons or 10 years

 - Compact design; takes up 1.3 sq. ft. floor space